moorepants/dissertation/davisbicycle.rst

 4. Compute the sum of squares of the VN signal minus the interpolated NI signal.

-Using this formulation, you can then minimize the error with respect to :math:`\tau`.
+Using this formulation, then minimize the error with respect to :math:`\tau`.
 The minimization requires a good guess, as the minimizing function has local minima.
 I use both the location of the max values in the signals and finding the minimal value of the error as a function of a fixed number of :math:`\tau` values to get good guesses.
-See the ``BicycleDataProcessor`` source code for the gory details.
+See the ``BicycleDataProcessor`` source code for the details.
 The computed time shift is used to shift and truncate all of the signals as in :ref:`Figure 11.36<figSync>`.